-Standing at 22,841’ (6,962 meters), Aconcagua is an impressive peak.
+Peaking above the clouds at 22,841 feet (6,962 meters), Aconcagua is impressive both in stature and beauty.
 The tallest peak in the Western hemisphere is the ideal training ground for 8,000 meter peaks like Cho Oyu and Everest.
-Aconcagua can be climbed without prior technical experience though it makes up for that with huge storms on occasion, cold temperatures and savage winds.
-A summit of Aconcagua is a proud achievement, requiring hard work– acclimatizing (made easier by Alpenglow’s use of Hypoxico tents), setting camps, and carrying loads (vastly reduced with Alpenglow’s use of extra porters)– before you earn your summit bid.
+It is possible to climb Aconcagua without prior technical experience, but the often devastating weather deters inexperienced mountaineers.
+The peak is fraught with massive storms that generate freezing temperatures and savage winds.
+A summit of Aconcagua is a proud achievement, requiring critical preparation and dedication.
+The climb demands extensive acclimatization (made easier by Alpenglow’s use of Hypoxico tents) setting up camps, and carrying heavy loads (although reduced by Alpenglow’s use of extra porters).
+A summit bid is no small feat.

-To accomplish these goals and maximize your summit chances, we climb a route called the 360°.
-The 360° avoids the crowds, trash, and general overuse of the normal route, yet still enables us to have a summit day without any technical climbing.
-It is the most interesting route on the mountain, since it combines parts of 4 different routes (The Polish Glacier, Normal, Guanacos, and Ameghino) and travels on all the different aspects of Aconcagua, thus the name 360°.
+To accomplish these goals and maximize your summit chances, we will ascend a route called the 360°.
+This more obscure itinerary mitigates the issue of crowds, trash, and overuse encountered on the normal route, while enabling us to summit without any technical climbing.
+True to its name, this exciting route combines parts of four different routes (The Polish Glacier, Normal, Guanacos, and Ameghino) and traverses all the varied elements on Aconcagua.

-After meeting in Mendoza, we quickly turn around the following day to drive in a private van to the town of Penitentes.
-After organizing our gear and food, we take a helicopter to base camp.
-From our 13,800 foot (4,206 meter) basecamp, we spend the next six days placing and stocking three camps and progressively moving up the mountain.
-During this time we utilize a method of “climbing high and sleeping low” to help us acclimate.
-Our highest camp is placed at 19,580 feet (5,968 meters), and when we arrive there we will be ready for our summit bid.
+Our journey begins in Mendoza with a formal meet and greet.
+The following day we will take a private van to the town of Penitentes.
+After organizing our gear and food, a helicopter will carry us to our 13,800 foot (4,206 meter) base camp.
+Here we will spend the next six days establishing and stocking three separate camps, each at a progressively higher elevation.
+We will set up our highest camp at 19,580 feet (5,968 meters).
+During this process, we will utilize the traditional acclimatization method of “climbing high and sleeping low”.
+When we finally arrive to stay at our highest camp, we will prepare for our summit bid.

-The summit day itself is extremely challenging, but entirely attainable.
-We climb over 3,200 vertical feet (975 meters) over sand, scree, and, in some seasons, snowfields.
-Our reward is to stand on the highest point in the Americas, with stunning views of the Andes in every direction.
-After summit photos and celebration we descend back to high camp to rest and rehydrate, and continue down to Plaza des Mulas basecamp.
-The following morning, a helicopter will whisk us away back to Mendoza, where we will enjoy a well-deserved celebration over the best steaks and red wine you’ll ever have!
+The summit day is extremely challenging, but entirely attainable.
+We will climb over 3,200 vertical feet (975 meters) across sand, scree, and — during some seasons — snowfields.
+When you reach the summit, you will be standing on the highest point in the Americas.
+Exceptionally stunning views of the encompassing snow-capped Andes serve as your ultimate reward.
+After summit photos and celebration, we will descend back down to our high camp to rest and rehydrate and then continue on to Plaza des Mulas basecamp.
+The following morning, a helicopter will whisk us back to Mendoza, where we will enjoy a well-deserved celebration over delectable steaks and flavorful red wine.

-Our Aconcagua expedition will be led by one of Alpenglow’s AMGA-certified lead guides.
-AMGA (American Mountain Guides Association) certification is the highest possible training available to guides, and only the most experienced and dedicated attain it.
-Our lead guides have also traveled and climbed extensively in South America and know the Andes intimately.
-Their knowledge of Andean culture as well as the mountains, combined with their passion for teaching others to become competent mountaineers, guarantees that your experience will be one to remember!
+Alpenglow’s AMGA-certified lead guides manage our Aconcagua expeditions.
+AMGA (American Mountain Guides Association) certification is the most prestigious in the world, attained only by the most experienced and dedicated guides.
+Our lead guides have traveled and climbed extensively throughout South America and possess intimate knowledge of the Andes.
+A thorough understanding of Andean culture combined with a passion for developing climbers into competent mountaineers guarantees an experience you won’t soon forget.
 We combine our guides’ experience with the local expertise of one of Argentina’s best logistics operators.
 This ensures we have the best in transportation, food, equipment, and lodging.